Ashan Kumar

-Ashan Kumar is a former Indian professional Kabaddi player and Coach of Tamil Thalaivas.
+Ashan Kumar Sangwan is a former Indian professional Kabaddi player and Coach of Tamil Thalaivas.
 Kumar was the Indian captain of the first Asian Games gold medal-winning team.in recognition of his achievements in the sport, he was awarded the Arjuna Award by the Government of India and Dronacharya Award in 2021.
 Presently he is the coach of the Indian Kabaddi team.